Hello and welcome to our well-being page!

 - Support for families – family learning, curriculum sessions, bespoke support, bilingual support, close links with Granby and Dingle Children's Centre, school health/social services

 We are very lucky to have a team of amazing learning mentors who support children across the school in class, in small groups and one to one support.
-Our mentors are also trained as THRIVE practitioners to support even more children in our THRIVE space.

 Our whole-school approach to well-being is the ROAR response to mental health which is a program that aims to help teachers and staff recognise and address the signs of mental health problems in children.
 Through ROAR, our children learn to develop confidence, resilience, independence and strength of character.
 We recognise that we all have mental health and we know that talking about our feelings can be hard,.
 The more we talk, the better we understand each other and ourselves.
 Children learn emotional literacy and self-regulation.
 Together we learn how to support each other.